noddos/noddos/README.md

 	rm /tmp/luci-modulecache
     rm /tmp/luci-indexcache

-Now we can install the actual Noddos package you can download from the releases menu on Github
+Now we can install the actual Noddos package (and the libtins package that is also needed) that  you can download from the releases menu on Github

 	wget <noddos-package-url-on-github>
+	wget <libtins-package-url-on-github>
 	opkg update
+	opkg install <libtins-package>
-	opkg install <package>
+	opkg install <noddos-package>

 Go to the Luci -> Network -> Client Firewall page to configure Noddos.
 Make sure to include the Loopback, WAN and LAN IP- or MAC-addresses of your router.
 You may also want to whitelist addresses of your PCs that you use daily as collecting traffic statistics for them is of no much use with the traffic they generate to so many destinations.
 You may also want to add the MAC addresses of phones or tablets.